 Step 3 – Secure MariaDB Install

 You also need to secure your MariaDB installation using passwords and do some other changes.
-To do this run secure installation script from command line.
+To do this run secure installation script from the command line.

 The secure installation script will ask for user input as some points, follow the installation as per below output showing, All user inputs are highlighted with red color.